-In October of 2016 I was excited by my work as a therapist, but I wanted to become trained in something really…..interesting.
+In October of 2016 I was excited by my work as a therapist, but I wanted to become trained in something really…..”out there.”
 I had had a brief introduction to hypnotherapy in a wellness course in graduate school and decided to look into it.
 To my surprise there were several national and international societies which focused on hypnosis for express use in mental health therapy.
 I was intrigued to learn that there were thousands of mental health practitioners using hypnosis everyday to assist their clients in even the most difficult situations.
 Trauma, PTSD, Anxiety, Sexual Abuse, Insomnia, Existential Fears, the list goes on and on.

 I decided to attend a training.
 I wanted to see for my own eyes; to convince myself this was a valid intervention with my clients.
 To have my own experience.